Websites for Dentists: 21 Qualities of the Best Dental Websites

 - Title Tag.
 Google uses the Title Tag as the anchor text for the link to your website.
 It should be under 65 characters.

-Meta Tag: The Meta Tag appears under your website link in the search results.
+- Meta Tag.
+The Meta Tag appears under your website link in the search results.
 It should have fewer than 155 characters and be an accurate representation of your brand.

 Images also help break up blocks of text, making your visual layout easy to read.
 In addition to using alt tags, give your photos descriptive titles to help search engines find them.
+We talk more about this later, but all images should be optimized for mobile users, too.

 8. Online Appointments